Christianity and paganism: Persecution of early Christians

 Christianity was persecuted by Roman imperial authorities early on in its history within the greater empire.
-By the early part of the 2nd century AD Christians are no longer viewed as part of a Jewish sect, but are considered as belonging to one of many foreign cults that infiltrated the Empire.
-They gradually become conspicuous by their absence from festival activities where ritual sacrifices for the health of the emperor and well-being of the empire take place, behavior that carried a "whiff of both sacrilege and treason".
+By the early part of the 2nd century AD Christians were no longer viewed as forming a breakaway sect of Judaism, but were considered as belonging to just another of many foreign cults which had infiltrated the Empire.
+They gradually became conspicuous by their absence from festival activities where ritual sacrifices for the health of the emperor and well-being of the empire took place, behavior that carried a "whiff of both sacrilege and treason".

 Persecution under Nero, 64–68 AD

-The first documented case of imperially-supervised persecution of the Christians in the Roman Empire begins with Nero (37–68).
-In 64 AD, a great fire broke out in Rome, destroying portions of the city and economically devastating the Roman population.
+The first documented case of imperially supervised persecution of the Christians in the Roman Empire begins with Nero (37–68).
+In AD 64, a great fire broke out in Rome, destroying portions of the city and economically devastating the Roman population.
 Nero himself was suspected as the arsonist by Suetonius.
-In his Annals, Tacitus (who claimed Nero was in Antium at the time of the fire's outbreak), stated that "to get rid of the report, Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians [or Chrestians by the populace" (Tacit.
+In his Annals, Tacitus (who claimed Nero was in Antium at the time of the fire's outbreak), stated that "to get rid of the report, Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians, or Chrestians, by the populace" (Tacit.
 Annals XV, see Tacitus on Jesus).
 Suetonius, later to the period, does not mention any persecution after the fire, but in a previous paragraph unrelated to the fire, mentions punishments inflicted on Christians, defined as men following a new and malefic superstition.
-Suetonius however does not specify the reasons for the punishment, he just listed the fact together with other abuses put down by Nero.
+But Suetonius did not specify the reasons for the punishment; he just listed the fact together with other abuses put down by Nero.